-This week I spoke at an event for New York educators about how to turn students into creators with Google Apps and Google-friendly tools.
+This week I spoke at an event for New York educators.
+The session was all about how to turn students into creators with Google Apps and Google-friendly tools.
 We discussed the power of giving students an audience for their work and strategies for supporting students during the process.
 Part of our session included tips for collaboration and planning on Google Docs before shifting our focus on how to take the work out of a closed ecosystem and share it with the world.
 In this post I’ll share some tips for using the free, BYOD-friendly Adobe Spark Page to publish Google Doc creations and provide a way to publish student work.

 Making a plan

 Google Docs is a powerful tool that gives students the space to do more than just type up their work.
-Students can collaborate with their classmates on a shared document and ask for feedback by giving a peer or teacher the ability to comment on their work.
+Students can collaborate with their classmates on a shared document.
+They can ask for feedback by giving a peer or teacher the ability to comment on their work.
 It gives students a space to make a plan for their published writing, work through the process and solicit feedback.
 You might create a template for students to use – a virtual graphic organizer – or jump into their work to leave comments during the writing process.

 Publishing student writing